Mental Health Campaigns and Resources

 Call 111 in a mental health crisis, if you, or someone you are worried about, is at risk of harm, the NHS First Response Services can help people of any age, at any time of day or night.
-Call 111 and select option 2.
+Call 111 and select the mental health option.

 Other self-help resources can be found here

 Every Mind Matters is here to help you manage and maintain your mental health, as good mental health makes such a difference.
 It helps us to relax more, achieve more and enjoy our lives more.